 By looking through the above results. you can see what other people and companies are doing.
 Look for patterns where something is recommended more than once – these are normally the highlights of the area.

 - Where do the tours go?
 What do they see?
 How much time does the tour company spend there?
 Do multiple tour companies go to the same place?
-This will help your narrow down what to do and what to see.
+This will help your narrow down what is the “don’t miss” sites and a minimum amount of time to see it.

-- Does the tour company enable priority access to places that have long lines, include a place that is hard to book, is the place remote and hard to get to, etc.?
-For example, continuing with the London theme, Bletchley Park is not easily accessible if you do not have a car, and a day tour might be a better option.
+- Does the tour company enable priority access to places that have long lines. is hard to book or is remote and hard to get to, etc.?
+For example, continuing with the London research, Bletchley Park is not easily accessible without a car and a day tour might be an option.

 Where can you find tour options?
 My primary source is Trip Advisor.
 There, I can search for “London” and if I select “Things to Do“, it shows me a varietal list of activities that can be done in and around London.
 I also like that it includes reviews and ratings from people that have chosen those tours so I have some idea as to how good they might be or what the experience is.

-Once you have captured what you want to see for your travel destination options, take a step back and look at it.
-Does one itinerary look more appealing/interesting than the other?
-If so, then you have identified the next place you want to travel to!
+Once you have captured what to see during the month(s) you are looking to travel, take a step back and look at each place.
+Does one location look more appealing/interesting over another If so, then you have identified the next place you want to travel to!